zackluckyf/angular-project/readme.md

   -organize it alphabetically based on last names

-  -assign values based on names e.g. starts with a value = 1, b value = 2, etc.
+  -make up values based on names i.e. first letter, length of name, or etc.

 Fix HTML and SCSS